globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 As you can see, instead of multiple wither methods for updating the model state, we have a single method that takes in the old model, an action and then returns a new model based on the action.
+The usage of the `CalcAction` constitutes the "event sourcing" part of the MVI pattern.
 This is a common pattern in the original MVI, where all GUI components dispatch all of their actions solely through this single `intent()` function, which then updates the model accordingly. <br>